bphazell/hotel_trip_advisor_v2/README.md

 ## About The Project

 This is a back-end application designed to emulates the functionality of Trip Advisor.
-For instance there are API for creating an account, making a hotel reservation, creating a review for a hotel, liking a review that another user made, etc.
+For instance there are API's for creating an account, making a hotel reservation, creating a review for a hotel, liking a review that another user made, etc.

 ## Prerequisites
 - Python 3